This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 What to Harvest in Winter

 In warmer latitudes (zone 7 and up), you should find that many of your winter crops survive sub-zero temperatures with little or no protection.
-Some crops can be harvested throughout the winter when you need them, such as those below.
+Some crops, such as those below, can be harvested throughout the winter as you need them.

 Winter Crops from the Vegetable Garden